-2018 was a transformative year for charities with the sector facing many challenges, and this year a 'quiet marketing revolution' has been happening in the charity and wider Not-For-Profit sector.
+2019 was a transformative year for charities with the sector facing many challenges, and in the past year a 'quiet marketing revolution' has been happening in the charity and wider Not-For-Profit sector.
 Organisations are looking to not just help those in need but empower them as well – how can marketing and communications help?

 Allys Thomas, Oxfam's Head of Brand explains: "There has gradually been more appetite for [images of empowerment] and charities themselves can play a role in driving and shaping that too, so it's become about how we can challenge and change public discourse as well as respond to it."
 Not-For-Profit organisations should think about marketing as more than simply a way to raise more money towards a valuable cause, but it is also important that charities utilise marketing and communications tools to promote their cause, raise funds, and portray themselves in the desired way.
 Global Corporate Social Responsibility Director, Frank Krikhaar, of global marketing agency Dentsu Aegis Network, identifies what the charity sector could learn directly from the marketing world - what he considers the 4 C's.